-The issue has been largely discussed in the EU context: the European Strategy for a Better Internet for Children offers a set of complementary resources.
+This issue has been largely discussed in the EU: the European Strategy for a Better Internet for Children offers a set of complementary resources.
 The European Commission co-funds Safer Internet Centres in its Member States, which are united in the European network Insafe; the Better Internet for Kids portal is the single-entry point to raise awareness, share best practices and resources.
-Moreover, in 2004, the Safer Internet Day was launched and has now become a landmark event in the field of online safety (EC Europa, Creating a Better Internet for Kids).
+In 2004, the Safer Internet Day was launched (EC Europa, Creating a Better Internet for Kids).

-Make your students aware of the possible dangers hidden in the Web, firstly by strengthening their empathy, as the absence of non-verbal hints and eye-contact may result in wrong and extremely harsh judgements.
-Inform them of the different laws protecting their data online and explain the importance of carefully monitoring their digital safety (e.g. VPNs, email accounts authentication, antivirus software).
+Teachers should make their students aware of the possible dangers on the Internet firstly by strengthening their empathy, as the absence of non-verbal hints and eye-contact may result in wrong and extremely harsh judgements.
+Inform them of the different laws protecting their data online and explain the importance of carefully monitoring their own digital safety.

-Surfing the web requires greater awareness of the still large digital divide existing in our societies and of the negative implications that long exposure to digital resources may have on physical and psychological well-being.
-Finally, it is essential to help them develop their digital literacy, in order to respond to clickbait, fake news and other related threats.
+Using the Web in education requires an awareness of the digital divide existing in society and also the negative impacts that extended online activities may have on physical and psychological well-being.
+Finally, it is essential to help students develop their digital literacy, in order to respond to fake news, clickbait, scams and other related threats.

 - You are leaving footprints